YARC-Official/docs/stage-kit.md

 # Rock Band Stage kit
 ![stagekit.png](/stagekit/stagekit.png)
 	The Rock Band Stage Kit was a licensed peripheral made by PDP (formerly known as Pelican Accessories) released on November 11, 2008 for the xbox 360.
-Consisting of a fog machine, strobe light, and a colored led array, it read the light data of the in-game venue and translated that to real world effects.
+Consisting of a fogger, strobe light, and a colored led array consisting of 32 leds (8 of each red, yellow, blue, and green), it reads the light data of the in-game venue and translates that to real world effects.
 It supported Rock Band 1, Rock Band 2, and Rock Band 3 on xbox only.

 YARG has added support for the Stage Kit and aftermarket Light Shows like the one from FatsCo.